wpswings/woo-gift-cards-lite/readme.txt

 **SELL GIFT CARDS ON WORDPRESS WEBSITE WITH ONE OF THE HIGHEST-RATED PLUGIN.
 GET WOOCOMMERCE GIFT CARDS TO CREATE, REDEEM AND MANAGE DIGITAL GIFT CARD COUPONS.
 CUSTOMIZE GIFT CARDS, USE PREDEFINED TEMPLATES, SHARE GIFT VOUCHERS VIA EMAIL OR DOWNLOAD IT AS PDF**

 Ultimate Gift Cards for WooCommerce plugin allows merchants to create, sell, and manage gift cards at their eCommerce store.
 Customers can purchase these gift cards and send them to anyone by email.
 The recipient can use this card to make purchases at your store and he/she can also recharge/redeem these cards at your online or retail store.
+They can also use gift cards as a gift voucher.
 ***

 >**IMPORTANT NOTICE:**

->_**From this update Version 2.3.1 onwards, the plugin and its support will be handled by  [**WP Swings**](https://wpswings.com/?utm_source=wpswings-giftcards-official&utm_medium=giftcards-org-page&utm_campaign=official)**_
+>_**From this update Version 2.3.1 onwards, Gift cards plugin and its support will be handled by  [**WP Swings**](https://wpswings.com/?utm_source=wpswings-giftcards-official&utm_medium=giftcards-org-page&utm_campaign=official)**_

 >_**WP Swings is just our improvised and rebranded version with all quality solutions and help being the same, so no worries at your end.
 Please [**Connect with us**]( https://wpswings.com/contact-us/?utm_source=wpswings-giftcards-contact&utm_medium=giftcards-org-page&utm_campaign=giftcards-contact) for all setup, support, and update related queries without hesitation.**_